OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-03.md

 ## Judges 3:5

-The Israelites lived among the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites.
+The Israelites dwelt among the Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites.

 ## Judges 3:6